junesirius/junesirius.github.io/_posts/Supernatural/2024-09-03-SPN-Rewatch-records.md

 Dean gets serious brain concussion when fighting Gorgon, causing Michael break loose.
 Michael possesses Rowena and kills most hunters in the bunker.

 Jack burns off more of his soul to save Cass, burns all of soul to kill Michael.

+### S14E17

+Jack uses his power to kill Nick, save Sam, then explodes and kills Mary.

+### S14E20

+Chuck comes back, kills Jack, manipulates Winchesters.
+Sam shoots Chuck with the Equalizer, pisses Chuck off.
+Chuck creates the Rupture to release souls from the Hell, throws a zombie apocalypse at them.

+### S15E09

+Sam loses hope, Chuck is free to full power.

 ## Enochian